i2bc/SURFMAP/README.md

 </div>
 <br>

-SURFMAP is a command-line tool that requires a UNIX-based OS system.
+SURFMAP is a command-line interface (CLI) tool that requires a UNIX-based OS system.
 It is written in python (version 3.7), R (version 3.6) and bash.
 It relies on the already included MSMS software (1) and may optionally require APBS (2) if the user wants to perform electrostatics calculations.

 All those requirements (including APBS) are fullfilled in a [pre-built docker image](#Use-of-the-pre-built-docker-image-of-SURFMAP) that we recommend the user to use.
 If you don't want to use docker, SURFMAP can be installed locally on your computer.

 ### Requirements

-For a usage of SURFMAP through a:
+Below are the basic requirements if you want to use SURFMAP through a:
 <details>
 <summary>docker image</summary>

 - an UNIX-based OS system (any linux distribution, a MacOS system or WSL2 on windows)
 - python >= 3.7
 - docker